kbeswick/taking-the-plunge-trln2019/index.md

 ???

 To train the network, we show it an image in the training set, and we get a score at the end of how likely the network thinks the image is of a cat or of a dog.
-The networks predictions will be completely random at first since the weights were initialized randomly.
+The network's predictions will be completely random at first since the weights were initialized randomly.
 Since the training images are labeled and we have the right answer, that this is a dog, we can say we'd like the probability for dog to go up, and for all other classes to go down.
 We can achieve this using a mathematical process called back